n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.pushbullet.md

 # Pushbullet

-The Pushbullet node allows you to automate work in Pushbullet, and integrate Pushbullet with other applications. n8n has built-in support for a wide range of Pushbullet features, including creating, updating, deleting, and getting a push.
+Use the Pushbullet node to automate work in Pushbullet, and integrate Pushbullet with other applications. n8n has built-in support for a wide range of Pushbullet features, including creating, updating, deleting, and getting a push.

 On this page, you'll find a list of operations the Pushbullet node supports and links to more resources.